 In January 2022, CMS stated they would no longer reimburse for the use of the Company's ThyGeNEXT® and ThyraMIR® tests when billed together by the same provider/supplier for the same beneficiary on the same date of service.
 However, on February 28, 2022, the Company announced that the National Correct Coding Initiative (NCCI) program issued a response on behalf of CMS stating that the January 2022 billing policy reimbursement change for ThyGeNEXT® (0245U) and ThyraMIR® (0018U) tests has been retroactively reversed to January 1, 2022.
-CMS is currently reimbursing the Company for one of its two thyroid tests, and has agreed to retroactively reimburse for the second test once they have completed their internal administrative adjustments.
-We have been notified by CMS/NCCI that processing of claims for dates of service after January 1, 2022 will be completed beginning July 1, 2022.
-As a result, the Company will continue billing for both tests according to its LCD as originally set by Novitas.
-As of the date of this filing, the Company has not yet realized the full cash collection benefit of current and retroactive Thyroid testing and such cash collections may be temporarily reduced or delayed until we resolve the matter with CMS.
+In May 2022, the Company was notified by CMS/NCCI that processing of claims for dates of service after January 1, 2022 would be completed beginning July 1, 2022.
+However, on June 9, 2022, the Company was notified that Novitas re-priced ThyGeNEXT® (0245U) from \$2,919 to \$806.59 retroactively effective to January 1, 2022.
+On July 20, 2022 the Clinical Diagnostic Laboratory Tests (CDLT) Advisory Panel affirmed a gapfill price of \$806.59.
+As a result of the ThyGeNEXT pricing change, the Company reduced its NRV rates for ThyGeNEXT Medicare billing to reflect the \$806.59 pricing for tests performed during the second quarter of 2022.
+In addition, in order to reflect the retroactive pricing change to January 1, 2022, the Company recorded an NRV adjustment of \$0.7 million during the second quarter of 2022 to reduce revenue recorded during the first quarter of 2022.
+The Company estimates the ThyGeNEXT pricing change will negatively impact Fiscal 2022 revenue by approximately \$5.0 million.
+During July 2022, the Company began implementing cost-savings initiatives including a reduction in headcount and incidental expenses and a freeze on all non-essential travel and hiring.
+The Company is targeting an overall reduction of approximately \$2.7 million in expenses year-over year by December 31, 2022.